BuchiK12/JoeCalculatorFunctionApp/README.md

 - In the search bar "type azure function" and select.
 - In the next window provide your application a name and Click the Create button
 - A new window appears, select "HTTPS Trigger"- this is selected because we want our app to be seen on the browser).
-- Click the create button and wait for our application to be created.
+- Click the Create button and wait for our application to be created.

  We have created our Function app.
 To code a simple sum application that can add two numbers x and y, we follow his guide.